Movielingo/.github/profile/README.md

 #### Advanced Queries/ Writes
-- search movie by title => using trigrams to not having to use a paid service for full text search
+- search movie by title => using trigrams to not have to use a paid service for full-text search
 - save >1000 vocabulary entries using batch writes
 - get all due user's media vocabulary by using composite indexes
-- check whether user already knows a specific word
+- check whether the user already knows a specific word

 ## :envelope: Contact